In this guide, I’ll break down the recent Chrysler Town & Country, highlighting the top Town & Country years to buy and the poorest years to avoid.

 5th generation (RT) | 2008-2016 |

-Generational variances often play a crucial role in decision-making for potential buyers, as each generation reflects advancements in technology, design, safety, and comfort.
+Generational differences often play a vital role in decision-making for potential buyers, as each generation reflects advancements in technology, design, safety, and comfort.

 Chrysler Town & Country Best, Neutral, and Worst Years

-We consider many factors in our rankings and categorizations of Chrysler Town & Country’s best, neutral, and worst years.
+We consider numerous factors in our rankings and categorizations of Chrysler Town & Country’s best, neutral, and worst years.
 These include, but are not limited to:

 - Owner-reported reliability (surveys)